OpenBSD Handbook

 # rcctl start httpd

-If you require HTTPS, configure TLS as described in the Handbook’s web server chapter and then update listen and certificate directives accordingly.
+If HTTPS is required, configure TLS as described in the Handbook’s web server chapter and update the listen and certificate directives accordingly.
 See httpd.conf(5) .

 Initialize MariaDB #